 The self-learning capacity of AI algorithms allows them to be developed on large datasets and achieve a higher level of performance compared to traditional software devices.

-The certification process of Veye Chest
+The certification process of Veye Lung Nodules

-Validation of Veye Chest is a two-step approach.
+Validation of Veye Lung Nodules is a two-step approach.
 First, we internally validated the performance on an independent dataset that was not used for product development.
 Think of this internal validation as in-house testing.
 This validation dataset should be representative of the intended use environment.
 Second, a team at the University of Edinburgh and NHS Lothian performed a clinical performance assessment on a locally compiled dataset.
 This included a ground truth based on the majority consensus of three thoracic radiologists from the NHS Lothian.

 As people develop, so do AI solutions

 We believe that deep learning technology has a bright future and will move beyond being a support tool for performing many routine tasks autonomously.
 The question is, however, what impacts such changes would mean for physicians and how regulators will tackle these challenges.

 Before giving an outlook on full autonomous programmes, let’s first consider ‘first reader tools’.

 - First reader tool – A first reader tool is used to fully analyse the image for any anomalies (for Veye Lung Nodules, that would be pulmonary nodules).
 Consequently, a physician (radiologist for Veye Lung Nodules) uses those outcomes to further determine the treatment or diagnostic pathway.

 Under the current EU legislation, there are no set rules that distinguish requirements for second, concurrent, or first reader tools.
 With the MDR coming into force in 2020, there will be a more stringent framework in place overall, but it will not directly introduce specific second, concurrent, or first reader tool requirements.